 Personal data we collect

-We collect your personal data typically when you register for our services, make a purchase, enter a sales promotion or otherwise interact with us.
+We collect your personal data typically when you subscribe for our services, or otherwise interact with us.
 Below are examples of the categories of the data we collect on you.

 Technical Information.
 For the most part, you may visit our websites without having to identify yourself.
 However, certain technical information is normally collected by us as a standard part of our services.
 This information relates to your IP-address, information about your device and other technical information your browser provides us with, and metadata about your use of our websites (such as when you use the website and how you interact with content).
 If you call us, additional information such as your telephone number may be saved as a standard part of that communication.

-Your transactions with us.
-We collect details of the queries or requests you have made, the products and services provided including payments made, bank account and credit card details, billing address, credit checks and other such financial information, details of agreements between us, records of contacts and communications, information and details relating to the content you have provided us with and other such transactional information.
+Your interactions with us.
+We collect details of the queries or requests you have made, the products and services provided to you, and if you are a client of Minexia this may include payments made, bank account and credit card details, billing address, credit checks and other such financial information, details of agreements between us, records of contacts and communications, information and details relating to the content you have provided us with and other such transactional information.
 We may, in accordance with applicable law, record your communication with our customer care or with other similar contact points.

 Personal data obtained from third parties.
-We may obtain personal data about you from third party sources such as social media analytics, and from the following partners:
+We may obtain personal data about you from third party sources such as social media analytics.

 Why we need your personal data